mekas/mb1313600022/1313617026/README.md

 <img src="./cal.png" alt="wireframe of the calendar page" width="250" height="500">
 </p>

-* A settings screen where the user can manually change the average length of their period and period cycle, color scheme, and log out of the app.
+* A settings screen where the user can manually change the app's color scheme and log out of the app.

 <p align="center">
 <img src="./setting.png" alt="wireframe of the settings page" width="250" height="500">
 </p>

+The advanced topics that will be implemented are **Firebase Database**, for user's period data, and **Firebase Authentication**.
+No API will be used for this app, as this app will only rely on the user's submitted data to calculate the desired prediction.

 _by Nadira Meidina Yasmine_